samsquire/ideas5/README.md

 # 493. Combinators, pratt parsers and twisting

 # 494. Changing the expanded functions

+You expand a recursion into its expanded form, but you want to change the expanded form.

 # 495. The expanded code is the data